-- Set Primary DNS the same as the LAN IP address of your router or gateway.

-Set Default Gateway the same as the LAN IP address of your router or gateway.

-- The Secondary DNS is optional (you may enter a DNS server from your ISP). - Click OK to save your settings.
+- Set Default Gateway the same as the LAN IP address of your router or gateway. - Set Primary DNS the same as the LAN IP address of your router or gateway. - The Secondary DNS is optional (you may enter a DNS server from your ISP). - Click OK to save your settings.

-Windows 7/Vista® Users
+Windows® 7/Vista® Users

 - Click on Start > Control Panel (make sure you are in Classic View).
 Double-click on the Network and Sharing Center icon.
-If you are using Windows Vista, click on Manage network connections along the left panel in the window.
-For Windows 7, click on Change adapter settings. - Right-click on the Wireless Network Connection which represents your D-Link wireless network adapter. - Highlight Internet Protocol Version 4 (TCP /IPv4) and click Properties. - Click Use the following IP address and enter an IP address that is on the same subnet as your network or LAN IP address on your router or network.
+If you are using Windows Vista®, click on Manage network connections along the left panel in the window.
+For Windows® 7, click on Change adapter settings. - Right-click on the Local Area Connection which represents your D-Link wireless network adapter which will be connected to your network. - Highlight Internet Protocol Version 4 (TCP /IPv4) and click Properties. - Click Use the following IP address and enter an IP address that is on the same subnet as your network or LAN IP address on your router or network.